chiahaohsutai/AlienInvasion/README.md

 # AlienInvasion

-*What did I create?* I created a interactive game similar to Tomohiro Nishikado's Space Invaders.
+*What did I create?* I created a interactive game similar to Tomohiro Nishikado's Space Invaders with the guide of Eric Matthes' Python Crash Course

 ### Summary of Technical Design: